 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Search by keywords and small phrases.
+Search by keywords and "short phrases".
 Maximize your keyword searches with Boolean searching.

 Use "quotation marks" to search for whole phrases.

 Use the database’s built in limiting features like Peer Review and Date.

 Consider truncation.
 The symbol used is usually *.